odooaktiv/WebsiteComment/website_comment/README.md

 -> Whenever an order is created from website, populate the field comment.
 -> Entry of that field will get displayed in the quotations from the website.

-* Report:
--> "Customer comment" field is also found in the quotation and sale order reports.